Ewa Podleś: Life and career

-Though known mainly for her interpretation of Baroque works, Podleś's repertoire ranges from Handel's Giulio Cesare (Cesare) to songs by Shostakovich.
-However, the coloratura contralto roles (some of them trouser roles) in Rossini's operas have been central to her repertoire.
-Critics have noted the expressive power of her voice and her ability to cope with the florid singing demanded of Rossini's heroes and heroines.
-Her voice has a wide range, spanning more than three octaves and has been called a "force of nature".
+Though known mainly for her interpretation of Baroque works, Podleś's repertoire ranged from Handel's Giulio Cesare to songs by Shostakovich.
+The coloratura contralto roles (some of them trouser roles) in Rossini's operas remained central to her repertoire.
+Critics noted the expressive power of her voice and her ability to cope with the florid singing demanded of Rossini's heroes and heroines.
+Her voice had a wide range, spanning more than three octaves, and was called rare in type and beauty.